openclimatefix/data-platform/README.md

   </picture>
 </p>

+The Data Platform is a gRPC API server that provides efficient access to, and storage of, renewable energy forecast data.
+It has been architected to be performant under the specific workflows and data access patterns required by OCF's applications, in order to enable scaling, and to improve the developer experience when integrating with OCF's stack.
+With this in mind, there is a focus on not just the quality of the code, but also of the tooling surrounding the codebase.

+The benefits of the Data Platform, over the current OCF stack (datamodels) include, but aren't limited to:

-- **Two orders of magnitude faster** than current OCF stack (milliseconds vs seconds)
+- **Two orders of magnitude faster** (milliseconds vs seconds)
 - **Performant at scale** (tested to 50x current org scope)
-- **Cheaper deployment stack** as metrics and blend apps obsoleted for on-the-fly calculation capability
+- **Cheaper deployment** as on-the-fly calculation capability obsoletes analysis microservices
 - **Fully typed** client implementations in Python and Typescript
 - **Simple** to understand due to codegen of boilerplate
-- **Safer deployment architecture** with single, considered source of entry to database
+- **Safer architecture** with single, considered source of entry to database
 - Unlocks greater depth of analysis with geometries, capacity limits, history and more